HQarroum/open-sniffer/README.md

 # libsniffy

-A POSIX library used to sniff and dissect network packets.
+A POSIX utility used to sniff and dissect network packets.

 Current version: **0.1.0**